json-schema-form/angular-schema-form-material/README.md

 Known Issues
 ------------
   * Almost nothing work
-  * Only inputs and textare are implemented
+  * Only inputs and textarea are implemented
-  * No angular material "theme".
-Looks like an issue with us using $compile in the link function of our directives.
+  * ngModelOptions doesn't work
+  * Angular material theme only works when `$mdThemingProvider.alwaysWatchTheme(true);` is used.